vais-ral/CIL-Docs/docs/beamhardening.rst

 the normalised attenuation image for each material sample in the crown.
 This data is then written as the raw file ``images.raw``.
 This can be copied to the carouselData directory and used as input to a fit run.
-The first two directories are assumed to be the dark and flat fields while the rest are the materials in the crown, the first ones in this case are aluminium at 0.1mm and 0.5mm.
+The first two directories are assumed to be the dark and flat fields while the rest are the materials in the crown, in this case are aluminium at 0.1mm, 0.2mm and 0.5mm.
 The order of the samples in this list must follow the order that is written in the ``.def`` file describing the samples.
 The format of the output produced by this script must be given as ``uint64_65535`` in the ``.data``